Career & Skills Development

 If you have or are planning to engage in a training course outside of University then this activity will help you secure EDGE Award accreditation for this activity.

 Access expert advice and 1-1 coaching to improve your presentation skills.
-Learn how to project yourself with confidence and maintain the attention of your audience.

 This accredited activity helps students learn signs and symbols from stages 1-4 and the additional stage of the Makaton Core Vocabulary.
 This workshop is delivered through four modules and is both lecture and practical based.